Krillh/Airzlinshire/Events/Obsidian Mascarade.md

 > [!NOTE]
-> Details like dates, and
+> Details like a date need to be added

-The Obsidian Mascarade was
+The Obsidian Mascarade was an event that wiped out every leader of the 7 kingdoms all at once.
+It was Varen's attempt to reverse death.